-Arm's virtual memory system architecture (VMSA) defines the virtual memory and virtualisation features of the Arm architecture.
-Its structure is described, in detail, in Chapter D5 of the Arm Architecture Reference Manual [12].
+Arm's virtual memory system architecture (VMSA) defines the virtual memory and virtualisation features 2400 of the Arm architecture.
+It is described, in detail, in the Arm Architecture Reference Manual [73].
+2401

 Conventionally, memory is imagined as a flat array of bytes, indexed by physical addresses.
-Larger 'application' class processors rely heavily on virtual memory: interposing one or more layers of indirection between the accesses of a program (using virtual addresses) and the 'true' physical addresses of memory.
-This indirection allows systems running on those processors to:
+Larger 2402 'application' class processors rely heavily on virtual memory: interposing one or more layers of indirection 2403 between the accesses of a program (using virtual addresses) and the 'true' physical addresses of memory.
+2404 This indirection allows systems running on those processors to: 2405

-partition the physical resources between different programs, giving access to only those resources that each program needs, and protecting those resources from other programs that do not need to access them; and
+- 1. partition the physical resources between different programs, giving access to only those resources 2406 that each program needs, and protecting those resources from other programs that do not need to 2407 access them; and 2408 - 2. indirect accesses through specific ranges of addresses with convenient numeric values or different 2409 permissions e.g. to obfuscate the true allocation of resources or to split permissions of a resource for 2410 compartmentalisation; and 2411 - 3. update those indirections at runtime to add, remove, or otherwise modify, the mappings to physical 2412 memory, to support techniques such as copy-on-write and paging.
+2413 translate : VirtualAddress $\rightarrow$ PhysicalAddress $\times 2^{\{\text{Read,Write,Execute}\}}$

-2414

-3. update those indirections at runtime to add, remove, or otherwise modify, the mappings to physical

-2415

-2416

-and paging.